mbehr1/fishbone/docs/fishbone/docs/sequences.md

 --------- | -----------
 `name` | Optional: Name of this step.
 If not provided name of the filter or name of the contained sequence will be used.
 `card` | Optional: Cardinality of this step.
 Defaults to "exactly once/mandatory step" if not provided.
 Can be any of:<br/>`?`:zero or once, so an optional step,<br/>`*`:any number of times = 0.., so an optional step that can occur not at all or any number of times<br/>`+`:once or multiple times, so a mandatory step that can occur multiple times but at least once
 `canCreateNew`| Optional: Determines whether this step can create a new sequence occurrence.
 Defaults to `true`.
-Must not be `false`for the first step in a sequence.
+Must not be `false` for the first step in a sequence.
 Set to `false` if this step shall only be checked for a created occurrence from an earlier step.
-So the `filter` or `sequence` will be ignored then.
+So the `filter`,`sequence` or `alt` will be ignored then.
 `filter` | [DLT filter](https://mbehr1.github.io/dlt-logs/docs/filterReference#details) definition.
 If this filter matches a msg the step is seen as "matching".
-Either `filter` or `sequence` must be provided.
+Either `filter`,`sequence` or `alt` must be provided.
 `sequence` | A definition of a `sub-sequence`.
 For this step a full sequence is used.
 This is useful to either break down a bigger sequence into smaller parts of if this step can be executed multiple times (e.g. with `card:*`) but consists of multiple events/steps.
 See [example](#example).
+`alt`| A definition for a list of alternative steps.
+The `alt` attribute is an array/list of step definitions.
+Any `card` or `canCreateNew` attribute will automatically be applied to the alternative steps.
+For this step to be `ok` exactly one step needs to be `ok`.
+See [example alt](#example-alternative-steps).

 :::important
-A step must contain either a filter or a sub-sequence but not both!
+A step must contain either a filter or a sub-sequence or an alt-list but not more than one!
 :::

 :::caution